mdn/curriculum/curriculum/0-precursor/2-environment.md

     - This can include AI-powered code suggestion tools such as GitHub Copilot

       - Be aware that, while useful, AI tools have no reasoning skills, and frequently provide answers that are misleading or just plain wrong.
-You shouldn’t just assume that AI answers are correct, and test them/verify them with other sources.
+You shouldn't just assume that AI answers are correct, and test them/verify them with other sources.